Workflows

 Pool and Label Routing

-Workers support pool and label-based routing, similar to Temporal task queues.
-This lets you route specific workflows to workers with the right resources:
+Workers support pool and label-based routing to direct specific workflows to workers that have the right resources — local GPU, specific cloud region, etc.:

 from sagewai import WorkflowWorker, WorkerLoadBalancer